jhou2/docs.review.ninja/index.md

   * `GITHUB_CLIENT`
   * `GITHUB_SECRET`

-Unless you have a alternate configuration, then the `MONGODB` default in the `env.example` file is correct.
+Unless you have a alternate configuration, then the `MONGODB` default in the `.env.example` file is correct.

 Start the application
 ---------------------